 For more information, see our guidance on restricting the disclosure of your information.

 Do not send us paper invoices by post.
-We’re experiencing delays in processing paper invoices due to the impact of COVID-19.
+It’s taking longer than usual to process paper invoices because of coronavirus.

 Stay up to date